-ACMC's Cardiopulmonary Rehabilitation Center uses an outpatient exercise program designed to help people manage their chronic lung disease.
+ACMC's pulmonary Rehabilitation uses an outpatient exercise program designed to help people manage their chronic lung disease.
 It offers an opportunity to improve overall health, prevent complications from lung diseas and enhance quality of life.

 By using medication, you can alleviate some of the symptoms of your lung disease, but the primary cause of shortness of breath still exists.
 The goal of the pulmonary rehabilitation program is to reduce shortness of breath and anxiety by helping you recognize the things that contribute to their cause.